marcinkuzminski/rhodecode/docs/setup.rst

 support anonymous search/user lookups.

-If all data are entered correctly, and `ldap-python` is properly installed Users should be granted to access rhodecode wit theire ldap accounts.
-When logging at the first time an special ldap account is created inside rhodecode, so You can control over permissions even on ldap users.
-If such user exists already in rhodecode database ldap user with the same username would be not able to access rhodecode.
+If all data are entered correctly, and `ldap-python` is properly installed Users should be granted to access RhodeCode wit theire ldap accounts.
+When logging at the first time an special ldap account is created inside RhodeCode, so You can control over permissions even on ldap users.
+If such user exists already in RhodeCode database ldap user with the same username would be not able to access RhodeCode.

-If You have problems with ldap access and believe You entered correct information check out the rhodecode logs,any error messages sent from ldap will be saved there.
+If You have problems with ldap access and believe You entered correct information check out the RhodeCode logs,any error messages sent from ldap will be saved there.